 It will suck for a long time, you will hate it some of the time, and you will be discouraged and impatient much of the time.
 But not forever.
 That's all completely normal and is part of the journey.
 The most important habit you can build is finishing... believe me when I say producers of all skill levels struggle with this one, myself included.

-When you finish the first couple tunes, try keeping 2-3 projects going at once so you can keep the juices flowing and bounce between them, but don’t let it get out of control and fill your hard drive with unfinished, undeveloped ideas.
+When you finish the first couple songs, try keeping 2-3 projects going at once so you can keep the juices flowing and bounce between them, but don’t let it get out of control and fill your hard drive with unfinished, undeveloped ideas.
 This is actually inevitable anyway, but you want to be actively working against that and finishing your ideas to keep them in check.

 The software I use is not important, there's so much of it out there, we can get into that in more detail later on but let’s go over it quickly here since it comes up so often.

-Remember that all this software crap are just tools that exist to enable your own creativity, so don't let your lack of knowledge in any area hold you back from creating, your only obstacle is yourself and your level of persistence to learn and grow.
+Remember that all these softwares are just tools that exist to enable your own creativity, so don't let your lack of knowledge in any area hold you back from creating.
+Your only obstacle is yourself and your level of persistence to learn and grow.
 You don’t "need" anything apart from the basics to make great music, you will find you will have much better results learning the tools you already have to the extent of their abilities before you invest tons of money in stuff you don't really need or know how to use.
-Plugins for the most part all do the same things just in different ways, so learning how stock plugins affect your sound will help you to understand if you actually need something different or more advanced.
-There are some pretty unique plugin choices out there that are highly specialized, so weigh the features of those against the options you currently have to make an informed decision if it feels necessary to invest the money.

 To help you learn music, first of all I'd recommend spending some time actively listening to music you like.
 Active listening is when listening is the activity, maybe you're taking notes about what you're hearing but you're not doing anything else like videogames or homework where your brain is occupied with other tasks.

-Set aside time to make covers or remixes of songs you like, so you can get a feel for how song structures work and you’ll be learning a sequencer in the process.
-It’s a great life hack that takes the guesswork out of writing a great song… just copy one that’s already been written.
+Set aside time to make covers or remixes of songs you like, so you can get a feel for how song structures work, and you’ll be learning a sequencer in the process.
+It’s a great life hack that takes the guesswork out of writing a great song… just copy a great one that’s already been written.
 You shouldn’t at any point in this process worry about how to monetize it or what people will think of it, because you’re just learning, you can worry about that later, if at all.

-We are fortunate now to have YouTube as a learning resource (I did not have this when I was starting out) so if you’re focused and dedicated you can really fast-track your progress compared to the previous generations, but don't get sucked into watching tutorials for hours at a time.
-The journey never ends, so you will never feel like you have all you need to get started.
-Just get started… right now.
-You will make much better progress by diving in and making a song, stopping to watch a tutorial only to remove a specific roadblock you encounter along the way to learn how to do a specific thing, then immediately go back to your song to apply it so you retain what you just learned.
-Again... memorizing key commands goes a long way in enabling a fast and efficient workflow.
+You will make much better progress by diving in and making a song.
+Stop to watch a tutorial only to remove a specific roadblock you encounter along the way to learn how to do a specific thing, then IMMEDIATELY go back to your song to apply it, so you retain what you just learned.
+And again... memorizing key commands goes a long way in enabling a fast and efficient workflow.

 In Logic, you can press option-K to pull up the key commands window, and search for the action you are trying to perform.
 You can memorize the key command, or remap it to something more intuitive for you.
 I think all DAWs have this feature.
 Keep a notes file of your favorites.
+I like to use the Stickies app on MacOS so it's always nearby.

 It's never a bad thing in the game world to be proficient in making several different genres, but your own golden ticket is going to be figuring out the thing you most want to make, that you're the best at, and becoming really really good at that thing.
 People will seek you out for what you do best, eventually.
-I had no aspirations to make game music myself, it just sort of happened because I was making what I wanted to make, putting it online, and going on tour for over 10 years.
-Sabotage discovered me before they were Sabotage, it was 2-3 guys fiddling around with a prototype of a then-untitled ninja game that needed a chiptune soundtrack.
-The rest is history or something.

 Creative jobs are unique in that you have to front-load all the hard work honing your craft for a long time, often years, before you ever see a return.
 Don’t let that discourage you - let it excite you about how much you’re going to learn and where you’ll be 6 months or a year from today.